Sugar substitute: Aspartame

 Aspartame was discovered in 1965 by James M. Schlatter at the G.D.
 Searle company.
 He was working on an anti-ulcer drug and accidentally spilled some aspartame on his hand.
 When he licked his finger, he noticed that it had a sweet taste.
 Torunn Atteraas Garin oversaw the development of aspartame as an artificial sweetener.
 It is an odorless, white crystalline powder that is derived from the two amino acids aspartic acid and phenylalanine.
-It is about 180–200 times sweeter than sugar and can be used as a tabletop sweetener or in frozen desserts, gelatins, beverages, and chewing gum.
+It is about 180–200 times sweeter than sugar, and can be used as a tabletop sweetener or in frozen desserts, gelatins, beverages and chewing gum.
 When cooked or stored at high temperatures, aspartame breaks down into its constituent amino acids.
 This makes aspartame undesirable as a baking sweetener.
 It is more stable in somewhat acidic conditions, such as in soft drinks.
 Though it does not have a bitter aftertaste like saccharin, it may not taste exactly like sugar.
 When eaten, aspartame is metabolized into its original amino acids.
 Because it is so intensely sweet, relatively little of it is needed to sweeten a food product, and is thus useful for reducing the number of calories in a product.

-The safety of aspartame has been studied extensively since its discovery with research that includes animal studies, clinical and epidemiological research, and postmarketing surveillance, with aspartame being one of the most rigorously tested food ingredients to date.
+The safety of aspartame has been studied extensively since its discovery with research that includes animal studies, clinical and epidemiological research, and postmarketing surveillance, with aspartame being a rigorously tested food ingredient.
 Although aspartame has been subject to claims against its safety, multiple authoritative reviews have found it to be safe for consumption at typical levels used in food manufacturing.
 Aspartame has been deemed safe for human consumption by over 100 regulatory agencies in their respective countries, including the UK Food Standards Agency, the European Food Safety Authority (EFSA) and Health Canada.